fresmini/insurance-cross-sell-prediction/README.md

 # **Solution Planning:**

 ### **Proposed Solution:**
 We're building a machine learning model that will **rank customers** based on their estimated probability of being interested in acquiring vehicle insurance.
-Model input will be a **list of customers** and their known features.
+Model input will be a **list of customers** and their known attributes.
 Once the predictions are done, the **probabilities will be added to the list** as an extra column. <br>
 The ranking model will be hosted on a cloud server so it can be **accessed remotely at any time**.

 ### **Project Walkthrough:**